 To make this look even more dramatic, you can clean the greenish-looking rock with some white vinegar to make it white.
 To brighten up the driftwood use lime sulfur.
 This product is imported straight from Japan.
 It will prevent rotting and will brighten the deadwood color.

 Step 4: Removing branches

 We want to develop very defined branches and very defined pads.
 It does have pads right now, however, they blend together as chunky masses and we want to get a good separation between them.
 To do that, remove dead tips and small sucker branches in between larger ones.

 Clip and grow is a very easy way to maintain this tree, but some of the branches do need to be wired.
 When making a decision on which branch to keep and which to remove, always remember about the end result and the style you are trying to achieve.

 If you are trying to style branches in a horizontal way and some of them are growing straight up, trim them.
 Leave those that can be wired up and will get to a horizontal shape.
 Also, give each pad a clear separation.
 It will make your tree look older.

-I little bit of moss a the bottom of the tree added some contrast and also is showing how the finished product going to look like.
+I little bit of moss a the bottom of the tree added some contrast and also showed how the finished product going to look.